rekcurd/dashboard/docs/README.md

 ## Switch ML model
 <img src="./img/model-switch.png" width="480">

 You can switch the model of the service by clicking radio button.
-After requesting "Save Changes", Rekcurd dashboard will make a request of rolling update to Kubernetes.
-"Discard change" is doing nothing.
+After requesting `Save Changes`, Rekcurd dashboard will make a request of rolling update to Kubernetes. `Discard change` is doing nothing.

 ## Delete service/model
 <img src="./img/service-delete-1.png" width="480">

 You can delete the existing services and models.
-After pushing "Delete Services/Models", the notification will arise.
-"Discard change" is doing nothing.
+After pushing `Delete Services/Models`, the notification will arise. `Discard change` is doing nothing.

 <img src="./img/service-delete-2.png" width="480">